Religion in France: Bourbon Restoration (1814–1830)

-Napoleon III (1848-1870)
+Napoleon III (1848–1870)

 Napoleon III strongly supported Catholic interests, financing the church and supporting Catholic missionaries in the emerging French Empire.
-His primary goal was the conciliation of the religious and anti-religious interests in France, to avoid the conflicts that took place during the revolution and that reappeared after he lost power.
+His primary goal was the conciliation of religious and anti-religious interests in France to avoid the conflicts that took place during the revolution and that reappeared after he lost power.

 In terms of foreign policy, the French army stopped the anti-clerical Kingdom of Italy from taking full control of Rome after it was formed in 1860 and took over parts of the papal states.
 In Paris, the conservative Gallican bishops helped the Emperor control the French people, while liberal Catholic intellectuals wanted to use the Church as an instrument of reform.
 A problem arose with Pope Pius IX, who reigned from 1846 to 1878.
 He started out as a liberal but suddenly, in the 1860s, became the leading champion of reactionary politics in Europe, in opposition to all forms of modern liberalism.
-He demanded complete autonomy for the church and its religious and educational affairs and had the First Vatican Council (1869–70) decree papal infallibility.
-Napoleon III's foreign policy was too tied to Rome's support for him to break with the Pope, but his close relationship with the Pope made him very weak at home.
-When he declared war on Prussia in 1870, he brought his army home, and the kingdom of Italy swallowed up the papal domains, and the Pope became a prisoner of the Vatican.
-When the Vatican spoke out against progress, industrialization, capitalism, socialism, and almost every new idea, it upset liberal and conservative Catholics in France.
+He demanded complete control for the church over its religious and educational affairs and had the First Vatican Council (1869–70) decree papal infallibility.
+Napoleon III's foreign policy was too tightly tied to Rome's support for him to break with the Pope, but his close relationship with the Pope considerably weakened him domestically.
+In 1870 he had to bring his army home when he declared war on Prussia, and the kingdom of Italy promptly swallowed up the papal states, and the Pope's secular power shrunk to just the Vatican.
+The Vatican upset both liberal and conservative Catholics in France when it spoke out against progress, industrialization, capitalism, socialism, and almost every new idea.
 It also energized secular liberals, including many professionals, and the anti-clerical socialist movement.
 They stepped up their attacks on church control of schools.